 Barking is a dog’s way of communicating, but when barking becomes excessive and is disturbing to both you and your neighbors, a bark collar combined with proper training can safely and effectively correct the problem.
-Before you begin, dog experts recommend figuring out why your dog is barking so you can try to change the situation that inspires the dog to bark.
+Before you begin trying to curtail your pet’s barking, dog experts recommend figuring out why your dog is barking so you can try to change the situation that inspires the dog to bark.

 Why Dogs Bark